 Uranus, like Earth, has a nearly circular orbit, so it remains at the same distance from the sun throughout its long year.
 It’s the planet’s tilt that gives Uranus its seasons, just as Earth’s seasons are caused by our world’s tilt on its axis.

-Now think about the other two seasons – spring and fall on Uranus.
-Now you’re imagining the sun at the top or bottom of the image above.
+Now think about the other two seasons – spring and fall – on Uranus.
 At those seasons, Uranus is oriented in its orbit so that sunlight strikes its equatorial region.
-During the planet’s spring and fall, there’s a day and night cycle in the equatorial regions that’s not dissimilar to that on Earth, except, on Uranus, a day lasts about 17 hours.
+At those seasons, the length of a day on Uranus comes into play.

-Its northern hemisphere spring equinox occurred in 2007; that’s when the sun was shining above Uranus’ equator.
-Sunlight was reaching some latitudes for the first time in years.
-The light and warmth in the atmosphere triggered gigantic springtime storms comparable in size to North America (but with temperatures of 300° below zero).
-Observers on Earth saw more clouds in the atmosphere of Uranus – and bands encircling the planet that had changed in size and brightness – as sunlight struck parts of the planet for the first time in over two decades.
+In the years after the Voyager 2 flyby, the planet came out of the grip of its decades-long winter/summer season.
+Its northern hemisphere autumn equinox occurred in 2007; that’s when the sun was shining above Uranus’ equator.
+Sunlight had begun reaching some latitudes for the first time in years.
+The light and warmth in the atmosphere triggered gigantic storms comparable in size to North America (but with temperatures of 300° below zero), visible as bright spots in the planet’s atmosphere.

 Around that time, observers on Earth saw more clouds in the atmosphere of Uranus – and bands encircling the planet that had changed in size and brightness – as sunlight struck parts of the planet for the first time in decades.
 Plus, they saw a dark spot and more bright spots, which earthly observers were able to follow for years.

 What more will we see, in the decades and years ahead, as Uranus moves toward the long winter/summer portion of its orbit once more?